Planning a trip to Krabi? As one of the most beautiful beach destinations in Southeast Asia, you simply can’t pass it up.

 Ao Nang is central to everything, so you’ll have spas, boat tours, snorkeling excursions, and so much more at your finger tips.
 This reduces your need to plan.

 On the other hand, Ko Lanta is much quieter than Ao Nang.
-The island boasts some of the most beautiful sunsets in the world and the majority of resorts are family-friendly.
+The island boasts some of the most beautiful sunsets in the world and the majority of resorts are family-friendly with free parking.

 Where To Stay In Krabi For Couples